-- 10.1 Except in cases where there is a liquidation committee it is the creditors as a body who have authority to approve the liquidator's fees. - 10.2 If a creditor believes that the liquidator's fees are is excessive, the basis is inappropriate, or the expenses incurred by the liquidator are in all the circumstances excessive he may, provided certain conditions are met, apply to the court.
+- 10.1 Except in cases where there is a liquidation committee it is the creditors as a body who have authority to approve the liquidator's fees. - 10.2 If a creditor believes that the liquidator's fees are excessive, the basis is inappropriate, or the expenses incurred by the liquidator are in all the circumstances excessive, the creditor may, provided certain conditions are met, apply to the court. - Application may be made to the court by any secured creditor, or by any unsecured creditor provided at least 10 per cent in value of unsecured creditors (including themselves) agree, or they have the permission of the court.
+Any such application must be made within 8 weeks of the applicant receiving the liquidator's progress report in which the charging of the fees or incurring of the expenses in question is first reported (see paragraph 8.1 above).
+If the court does not dismiss the application (which it may if it considers that insufficient cause is shown) the applicant must give the liquidator a copy of the application and supporting evidence at least 14 days before the hearing.